Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 A small glass will usually carry 250 ml of liquid.
 If you were to fill it up with Pina Colada mix, it would contain 420-550 calories and 69 grams of sugar.
 And what’s worse, we haven’t even added the alcohol yet.

-With or without alcohol, this coconut-pineapple tropical delicacy punches well above its weight in calories and sugar, and therefore, it is not a healthy alcohol option.
+With or without alcohol, this coconut-pineapple tropical delicacy punches well above its weight in calories and sugar, and therefore, it is not one of the healthier alcoholic drinks.

 Consume in very small amounts and only on the rare occasion.